dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 ## Homework before the meeting

-1. Complete following template and using the data from your "flagship" survey.
+1. Complete [following template](species_summary_template.csv) and using the data from your "flagship" survey.
 Please submit this table by Friday, December 9, 2022.
 The csv can either be emailed to [daniel.ricard@dfo-mpo.gc.ca](mailto://daniel.ricard@dfo-mpo.gc.ca) or can be committed to this repository.
+The column called
+`count_of_occurrences_in_db` should contain a total count of catches for the given species in your regional database.
+In other words, "considering the entirety of your regional dataset, in how many fishing sets has this species been recorded?"
 2. A list of species related problems your region is struggling with and that you are hoping to resolve.